What is the ‘Laudato Si’ Centre?

 Our Journey So Far

-One of our main aims of the centre is to reach out to groups that are often excluded from society.
-Since our inception, we have partnered with the Northern School of Permaculture, Lancashire Wildlife Trust, Salford CVS and local community interest companies and charities.
-We have been able to offer programmes for people with mental health problems, refugee and asylum seekers, and horticulture therapy for all ages, as well as learning new skills such as learning to survey wildlife and gardening for wildlife, and all this has been achieved in the 0.5 hectare walled garden.
+One of our main aims of the Centre is to reach out to groups that are often excluded from society.
+We have been able to offer programmes for people with mental health problems, refugee and asylum seekers and horticulture therapy for all ages, as well as learning new skills such as learning to save seeds, survey wildlife and gardening for wildlife.

 The Laudato Si' Centre is our flagship project to inspire good environmental practice across the diocese

 Driven by our vision that The Centre will be a place of practical action, inspired by our faith, rooted in prayer but welcoming and accessible to people of all faiths and none.
-We believe we can make a difference to the lives of many people and the surrounding communities.
+We believe we can make a difference to the lives of many people and the surrounding communities, enabling action and being a source of hope.

 Find out more and support our project